Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

-These correspondences are not only really interesting, but also provide a starting point of the further investigations.
-Simpson pursuit the comparison of flat bundles, Higgs bundles and more generally $\lambda$-flat bundles in deeper levels \cite{s5, s3}, and developed the non-abelian Hodge theory \cite{s4}.
-In particular, he explained that the Kobayashi-Hitchin correspondences for $\lambda$-flat bundles can be studied in a unified way \cite{s5}.
-For more recent study on the moduli spaces of $\lambda$-connections, see \cite{Collier-Wentworth, Hu-Huang, Huang, Simpson-iterated-destability}, for example.
+These correspondences are not only really interesting, but also provide a starting point of~the further investigations.
+Simpson pursued the comparison of flat bundles, Higgs bundles and more generally $\lambda$-flat bundles in deeper levels~\cite{s5, s3}, and developed the non-abelian Hodge theory~\cite{s4}.
+In~particular, he explained that the Kobayashi--Hitchin correspondences for $\lambda$-flat bundles can be studied in a unified way~\cite{s5}.
+For more recent study on the moduli spaces of~$\lambda$-connections, see~\cite{Collier-Wentworth, Hu-Huang, Huang, Simpson-iterated-destability}, for example.